-An amount can be paid in cash or kind.
+An amount can be paid in a variety of ways, including in cash, in kind, in the form of set-off or by crediting a loan account.
 There is generally little difficulty in determining the date of payment when the dividend is paid in cash.
 However, the date of payment can be more difficult to establish when payment is in a form other than cash.
 ITC 168811 sets out some useful principles for determining the date of payment of a dividend when payment is in the form of set-off, cheque or loan account.

 In that case the appellant company declared a dividend to its sole shareholder on 2 March 1992 and 5 March 1993.
 Payment of these dividends was not made in cash or by cheque, instead the resolutions declaring the dividends provided that payment of the dividend would be effected by crediting the shareholder's loan account.
-Journal entries were effected giving credit to the shareholder, however the shareholder's loan account was only credited on 31 July 1993.
+Journal entries were effected giving credit to the shareholder, however the shareholder's loan account was credited only on 31 July 1993.
 At issue was whether the dividends were subject to STC which came into operation on 17 March 1993.
-The relevant legislation provided that dividends declared before 17 March 1993 thus making them potentially subject to STC.
+The relevant legislation provided that dividends declared before 17 March 1993 that were paid on or after that date were deemed to be declared on 17 March 1993 thus making them potentially subject to STC.
 The crisp issue was whether the dividends were paid before 17 March 1993.